AMLResearchProject/all-arduino-nano-33-ble-sense-classifier/docs/usage/arduino.md

 &nbsp;

+# Test Data
+During training the test data was resized and moved to the **model/data/test/** directory.
+Before you can continue you need to upload these files to the SD card.

+&nbsp;

 # Run The Classifier
 Now it is time to run your classifier on the Arduino Nano 33 BLE Sense.
 Make sure you are connected to your Arduino and click on the **upload** button.
 Once the model is uploaded it will start to run, open your serial monitor and watch the output.
+You will see the onboard LED on the Arduino Nano 33 BLE Sense turn **red** if Acute Lymphoblastic Leukemia is detected and **green** if it is not.

 ``` bash
 19:22:40.139 -> Initialising SD card...